rafaelchiafarelli/harpia/README.md

 Configurations related to specific language definitions must be available at the protobuf file.
 Should have language selection within the protobuf?

+# philosophy
+1. every bug create unit tests.
+2. all architecture must be available in code after processed via comments
+3. all documentation must be available in code after processed (doxigen)